7 unmissable free things to do in San Cristobal Galapagos and other tips

 Interisland Boat ticket price

 The cost per person per ride is 25 USD to 30 USD.
-The boat owners decide the price, although the tickets are sold by the various travel agents that you find all around the islands.
+The boat owners decide the price, although the tickets are sold by various travel agents found throughout the islands.

 It is advisable to book your ride a few days in advance in the high season.
 In the low season, even one day before is safe, but it’s better to book everything as soon as you know your itinerary, to be on the safe side.
 As I mentioned before, you must have all your hotel reservations booked ahead of time anyway.